 The MBA in Retailing by distance learning takes a minimum of two years to complete but there is flexibility for the course to be taken over a longer period.

 Most students complete the full MBA but you can exit after four modules with a Postgraduate Certificate in Retailing, and after eight modules with a Postgraduate Diploma in Retailing.
 These qualifications are internationally recognised and can be accredited towards further later study on the MBA.
-Some students may enter the course at Certificate-level or with accredited modules through tailored corporate or individual management programmes run by the IRS or other institutions.
+Some students may enter the course at Certificate-level or with accredited modules through tailored corporate or individual management programmes run by the Stirling Management School or other institutions.